Preventing Urinary Tract Infections

 Treating Recurrent Urinary Tract Infections

-He explains that because of their ability to manage recurrent UTIs, these treatment strategies are likely to continue, even as more studies evolve to help determine other ways to prevent the infections.
-But, he says, for most women who don’t have to restrict their fluid intake for other conditions, drinking more fluids may prove successful for reducing the risk of developing a urinary tract infection.
+Because of their ability to manage recurrent UTIs, these treatment strategies are likely to continue, even as more studies evolve to help determine other ways to prevent the infections.
+But for most women who don’t have to restrict their fluid intake for other conditions, drinking more fluids may prove successful for reducing the risk of developing a urinary tract infection.